jdcloudcom/en/documentation/Middleware/JD-Distributed-Service-Framework/Operation-Guide/APP-Manage/APPDeloyK8S.md

 1. Log in the JD Distributed Service Framework Console.
 Click **Application Management** on the left side navigation bar and log in the application list page.

-2. Select the application for configuration expansion and contraction, click application name and enter the application details.
+2. Select the application for configuration, click application name and enter the application details.

 ![](../../../../../image/Internet-Middleware/JD-Distributed-Service-Framework/k8s-zyc-yyxq.png)